KhronosGroup/Vulkan-Hpp/README.md

 }
 ```

 As time passes, some vulkan functions might change, such that they start to support more result codes than `vk::Result::eSuccess` as a success code.
-That logical change would not be visible in the C-API, but in the C++-API, as such a function would now return a `vk::ResultValue<SomeType>` instead of just `SomeType`.
+That logical change would not be visible in the C API, but in the C++ API, as such a function would now return a `vk::ResultValue<SomeType>` instead of just `SomeType`.
 In such (rare) cases, you would have to adjust your cpp-sources to reflect that API change.

 If exception handling is disabled by defining `VULKAN_HPP_NO_EXCEPTIONS` the type of `ResultValue<SomeType>::type` is a struct holding a `vk::Result` and a `SomeType`.
 This struct supports unpacking the return values by using `std::tie`.

-In case you don’t want to use the `vk::ArrayProxy` and return value transformation you can still call the plain C-style function.
+In case you don’t want to use the `vk::ArrayProxy` and return value transformation, you can still call the plain C-style function.
 Below are three examples showing the 3 ways to use the API:

 The first snippet shows how to use the API without exceptions and the return value transformation: